Bmaryam

-Bmaryam, also spelled Bmariam, is a village in Baabda District, Mount Lebanon Governorate, Lebanon.
+Bmariam, also spelled Bmaryam, is a village in Baabda District, Mount Lebanon Governorate, Lebanon.

 History

 During the Mountain War many of the Christians in the village fled due to fighting.
 On 1 September 1983, Druze militias entered the Syrian-controlled village and killed 39 of Christian civilians.
 The right-wing Phalangist-operated Voice of Lebanon radio station reported that the militias had "butchered about 40 elderly persons and children with knives, including the town’s priest, Gergis El-Rai," and that only one remaining Christian had survived.